IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/redis/README.md

 13. `cd` into this newly created directory, and `cd` into the `redis` folder.
 The code for connecting to the service, and reading from and updating the database can be found in `server.js`.
 See [Code Structure](#code-structure) and the code comments for information on the app's functions.
 There's also a `public` directory, which contains the html, style sheets and JavaScript for the web app.
 But, to get the application working, we'll first need to push the Docker image of this application to our IBM Cloud Container Registry.

-14. Once you're in the `postgresql` folder, create a file that stores your database's self-signed certificate to confirm that your application is connecting to the appropriate server.
+14. Once you're in the `redis` folder, create a file that stores your database's self-signed certificate to confirm that your application is connecting to the appropriate server.
 It's base64 encoded, but you can get the decoded certificate using the `ibmcloud cdb` plugin with the following command using your database deployment's name:

       ```shell
-      ibmcloud cdb cacert example-psql
+      ibmcloud cdb cacert example-redis
       ```

       Now, save that to a file in your application's directory.
 We're calling it `dbcert` which is referenced in the `Dockerfile`.
 You can call the file whatever you want, but you'll need to change that name in the `Dockerfile` if you use another name.

 15. Build and push the application's Docker image to your IBM Cloud Container Registry.
-We're calling this container `icdpg`.
+We're calling this container `icdredis`.

     ```shell
-    ibmcloud cr build -t <region>.icr.io/<namespace>/icdpg .
+    ibmcloud cr build -t <region>.icr.io/<namespace>/icdredis .
     ```

     After it's built, you can view the image in container registry using: